Baked Asparagus

 When to buy asparagus

-Asparagus season runs from May to June in France, slightly earlier in warmer regions.
+Asparagus season runs from May to June in France, maybe slightly earlier in warmer regions.
 Outside that window, the asparagus in supermarkets has typically travelled a long way and sat in cold storage for longer than it should have.
-It is fine, but it is not the same thing.
-When asparagus is genuinely in season, the tips are tight and the stems snap cleanly rather than bending.
-That snap is what you are looking for.
-If the stems bend, leave them and come back in a week when the next batch arrives.
+They are fine too, but it is still not the same thing as when you buy them in season.
+When asparagus are in season, the tips are tight and the stems snap cleanly rather than bending.
+And that satisfying snap is what you are looking for.
+If the stems bend, I recommend leaving them and going back in a week when the next batch arrives.

 This asparagus in the oven recipe is designed around seasonal asparagus, and that is when it is worth making.
 Buy it when it is good, make this, and eat it immediately while it is still warm from the tray.